Behavioral Strategies for ADHD

 Driven to Distraction and Delivered from Distraction, by Ed Hallowell, M.D., and John Ratey, M.D.

-These books offer a good overview of ADHD in adults and children and offer some positive vignettes featuring highly successful people with ADHD.
+These books offer a good overview of ADHD in adults and children and some positive vignettes featuring highly successful people with ADHD.
 Both authors have podcasts.

 The Checklist Manifesto: How to Get Things Right, by Atul Gawande.